Charles Debbas: Early political involvement

-While in Beirut, Debbas started to get involved in nationalist circles which had become increasingly active in Ottoman Syria since the Young Turk Revolution.
+While in Beirut, Debbas became involved in nationalist circles which had become increasingly active in Ottoman Syria since the Young Turk Revolution.
 He began to write articles in the Beirut-based French-language newspaper La Liberté ('Freedom') which had been founded in 1908 by Butrus Mansur Tayyan.
 One of his articles, "Le langage de l'ancien régime reviendrait-il en honneur ?" ('Could the old [i.e. Hamidian] regime's language be returning to honour?'), published 3 June 1909, was deemed subversive by the wali of Beirut, Edhem Bey, who warned him of further consequences should he continue to defend the ideas contained in it.
 Debbas responded in the press that he stood by what he had written and that the wali should submit the matter to court if he thought his article had infringed the law.
 (Note: La Liberté was shut down by the Ottoman authorities shortly after.)
 Debbas returned to Paris in 1913 as secretary of the Arab Congress.
-He became a member of the Central Syrian Committee during World War I. Debbas had returned to Paris on 5 October 1919, and got married with Burgart on 24 October in Neuilly-sur-Seine.
+He became a member of the Central Syrian Committee during World War I. Debbas had returned to Paris on 5 October 1919, and married Burgart on 24 October in Neuilly-sur-Seine.